 - 1. Read the safety information that begins on page vii and Installation guidelines on page 23 through Handling static-sensitive devices on page 24. - 2.
-Select the bay for the blade server; at least one blade bay is required.
+Select the bay for the blade server.

 - Notes 1.
 When any blade server or option is in any blade bays 7 through 14, power modules must be present in all four power-module bays.
 For additional information, see the Installation and User's Guide that comes with the Blade Chassis. - 2.
 If you are reinstalling a blade server that you removed, you must install it in the same blade bay from which you removed it.
 Some blade server configuration information and update options are established according to blade server bay number.
 Reinstalling a blade server into a different blade server bay number from the one which it was removed can have unintended consequences, and you might have to reconfigure the blade server. - 3.
-To help ensure proper cooling, performance, and system reliability, make sure that each blade bay on the front of the Blade Chassis contains a blade server, expansion unit, or blade filler.
-Do not operate a Blade Chassis for more than 1 minute without a blade server, expansion unit, or blade filler in each blade bay. - 3.
+To maintain proper cooling, do not operate a Blade Chassis without a blade server, expansion unit, or blade filler in each blade bay. - 3.
 Make sure that the release handles on the blade server are in the open position (perpendicular to the blade server). - 4.
 Slide the blade server into the blade bay until it stops. - 5.
 Push the release handles on the front of the blade server to the closed position.